 VR for Retailers

 - Virtual reality helps retailers to evaluate design options and showcase proposals or iron out design, construction and serviceability issues in the initial stages of design before construction.

-- Unlike when designing in 2D, using VR with the 3D models we create allow visibility of the impact of decisions on the design, fixtures and fittings of a retail outlet.
+- Unlike when designing in 2D, using VR with the 3D models that we create allows visibility of the impact of decisions on the design, fixtures and fittings of the retail outlet.

 VR for Homebuilders

 - Virtual reality provides homebuilders with the ability to interact and alter designs directly from within the virtual space.
 By using virtual reality architecture, it can function as an effective means of exploring the relationships between spaces such as the impact of light on a room at different times of the day or year or the views from upper floors.

 - Unlike a physical scale model or BIM model on screen, where one has to imagine what it would be like to exist inside the space, with VR, one can actually experience proportion and scale.
 While static renders limit the viewer to a few selected perspectives, making it difficult to visualise a space entirely, virtual reality simulations with our 3d models go beyond animations and fly-throughs.

 - Virtual reality helps engineers to understand the spatial coordination of various services and enables them to sense spaces and detect collisions and clashes efficiently.